 Test Exit Criteria specifies the quality gates that need to be met before a project can be rolled into production, which are often created in conjunction between QA personnel and stakeholders.
 Minimum quality gates that most projects have are 100% execution of all test cases, no outstanding high severity defects, no showstoppers etc.

-Some organizations or projects such as those in healthcare and finance have special needs for test data.
+Some organizations or projects such as those in healthcare and finance have specialized needs for complex test data, or data that mimics real-life information.
 Personal information of sample data needs to be masked for privacy protection before it can be used in testing.
 Other testing may require the generation of vast amounts of random data.
 These needs require special effort and time and must be noted down in the Master Test Plan.

 The Master Test Plan should mention and detail the known or anticipated risks of the particular project pertaining to QA and detail the mitigation strategy for these risks.
 Additional input from business analysts may be needed here.

 The test strategy section lists different types of testing to be performed, and a skilled QA professional draws from several sources to create a sound strategy.
-Apart from testing the functional requirements for the release, a strategy should address business concerns and also focus on vulnerable areas of the project or system.
-For example, a project that adds new features to an existing system might require the re-testing of all previously logged Severity 1 and Severity 2 defects.
+Apart from testing the functional requirements for the immediate release, a strategy should address business concerns and also focus on vulnerable areas of the project or system.
+For example, a project that adds new functionality to a particular feature area might require the re-testing of all previously logged Severity 1 and Severity 2 defects within that specific area.

-Regression testing of existing functionality can be a major effort in the test cycle, so the testing strategy discussion will include the plan for test coverage of these untouched features of the application.
+Regression testing of existing functionality can be a major effort in the test cycle, so the testing strategy discussion will include the plan for functional execution of these less-tested features of the application.
 There are many ways to approach regression, whether by manual or automated efforts, but at the very least the critical business features should be covered.

 A test strategy may also list the names and contact info of the resources involved in the testing process along with their specific role.

-The Master Test Plan includes planned dates for various stages of testing such as system testing, integration testing and acceptance testing.
-These should match those in the overall project schedule prepared by the project manager.
+The Master Test Plan includes planned dates for various stages of testing such as system testing, integration testing and acceptance testing, or may simply refer to the project schedule maintained by the Project/Product Manager.
 Of course, in the typical rapid iteration of current software development, flexibility must be built into the plan in order to accommodate change.

 In a closely monitored project and QA process, the test plan might list the handoff conditions to be met to enter successive phases of testing, along with a list of people who need to provide approvals.